Ketamine-Assisted Therapy (KAP)

 Many ketamine clinics offer IV infusions with minimal or no therapeutic support—you receive the medicine, sit in a chair, and go home.
 KAP is different: the medicine is one part of a larger therapeutic process that includes preparation, relational support during the experience, and integration afterward.
 The therapy is the treatment; ketamine is what makes certain therapy possible.

-How many sessions will I need?
+How many sessions are needed?

 Begin the Conversation